 Here’s how a wine cooler call goes when you book us.
 No mystery, no runaround.

-- Scheduling: Call or book online.
-We offer same-day slots when we have them, and we’ll tell you a real arrival window, not “sometime today.”
+1. Scheduling: Call or book online.
+We’ll tell you a real arrival window, not “sometime today.”

-- Diagnosis: The tech pulls the unit, checks the condenser, fans, thermostat, control board, and door seal, and reads the temperature at the sensor.
-On dual-zone models we test each zone separately.
-Then we tell you the exact failed part.
+2. Diagnosis: The tech pulls the unit, checks the condenser, fans, thermostat, control board, and door seal, and reads the temperature at the sensor.
+On dual-zone models the tech tests each zone separately, then tells you the exact failed part.

-- Upfront pricing: You get a written estimate before we touch a tool.
-The diagnostic fee, the part, and the labor are all spelled out.
+3. Written estimate: You get a written estimate before any work starts.
+Ask the technician about their diagnostic fee, the part cost, and the labor, all spelled out before anything else happens.
 No surprise line items.

-- Repair: Most fixes happen on the spot from parts on the truck, a fan, a thermostat, a gasket, a drain kit.
-Sealed-system and special-order brand parts are the exceptions, and we’ll tell you that day.
-We complete your wine cooler repair and stand by the work.
+4. Repair: Most fixes happen on the spot with parts techs typically carry, a fan, a thermostat, a gasket, a drain kit.
+Sealed-system and special-order brand parts are the exceptions, and the technician will tell you that day.
+The technician completes your wine cooler repair and stands by the work.

-- Testing: We run the unit and watch it pull down to your set temperature and hold it before we pack up.
-On a built-in, we reseat it in the cabinet and confirm the vent path is clear.
-We clean up after ourselves.
+5. Testing: The technician runs the unit and watches it pull down to your set temperature and hold it before packing up.
+On a built-in, they reseat it in the cabinet and confirm the vent path is clear, then clean up.

 When is a wine cooler worth repairing?